SooryaGeorge7/Dublin-Eats/README.md

 ## **Overview**

 Dublin Eats is a website designed to allow users to find and review Restaurants in Dublin.
-The site features a search function that allows users to search for any Restaurant in Dublin.
+The site features a search feature that allows users to search for any Restaurant in Dublin.
 This is implemented with Google Places API.
-The user can also view restaurants according to categories or cuiznes such as african, american, european, asian, irish.
+The user can also view restaurants according to categories or cuiznes such as african, american, european, asian or irish.
 Users will be able to view Restaurant details such as their address and has access to their websites etc. Users will also be able to review  Restaurants and pin some restaurants page onto their own customizable profile page.
-Each user needs to sign up to be able to review and look at other reviews for restaurants.Each user will have a profile page that they would be able to edit once logged in.
+Each user needs to sign up to be able to review and look at other reviews for restaurants.Each user will have a profile page that they would be able to edit once they have logged in.

 ## **Project Goals**

 This is my fourth portfolio project for [Code Institute](https://codeinstitute.net/).
-In this project i aim to demonstrate my goal of showcasing my skills in django , bootstrap etc.
+In this project i aim to demonstrate my goal of showcasing my skills in django , bootstrap, html, javascript, python & css.

 ## **Contents**